MdSakibAhmed/team-work-hub-server/README.md

 #Documents API
 - GET /api/
 /document: Retrieve all documents for a specific project.

--POST /api/
+- POST /api/
 /documents: Create a new document in a project.

--PATH /api/
+- PATH /api/
 /documents/
 : Update a document by its ID.

--DELETE /api/
+- DELETE /api/
 /documents/
 : Delete a document by its ID